 Backpacking is a tool to live a life, far from home, of experimentation and gleeful abandonment.
 Through it, we learn about ourselves, our passions, strengths, and weaknesses; making mistakes is part of that journey.

-In a rather succinct parallel, drugs are a tool and a journey.
-You experiment, you learn about your limits, and the right drugs at the right time teach you things.
+In a rather succinct parallel, drugs can also be used as a tool and a journey.
+You experiment, you learn about how to wield the tool, and, when done right, you learn powerful lessons about yourself, others, and the world at large.
 The difference is that making a mistake with drugs on the road can fuck a whole lot more up than just your trip (pun legitimately not intended).

-Backpackers experiment with drugs and drugs are fun.
-They’re goddamn titty-spanking-excellent fun!
+Backpackers have always experimented with drugs; it’s just part of the scene.
+Drugs can be fun.
+Sometimes, they’re goddamn titty-spanking-excellent fun!
 And that’s why it’s easy to lose yourself in them and lose sight of what they DO offer.

 This guide serves to educate people – from the perspective of an admitted veteran on the how to do it safely.
 But when it comes to crunch time, you do you.